 And, then there is a lot of info.
 Much of what I don’t want to share.
 But, it is things like MAC addresses, memory information, serial number and baseboard info.
 But most important it does confirm that we can work with this host and that SUM is happy.

-BTW, you can replace CheckAssetInfo with CheckSensorData or CheckSystemUtilization options for different info.
+BTW, you can replace CheckAssetInfo with CheckSensorData or CheckSystemUtilization options for quite different info.

 So you have recorded the current firmware / BIOS info right?
 And you have downloaded the updates – right?
 I have extracted firmware update file in the same folder as SUM.
 Then I used this command to compare what was in the system board and what was in the file.

 sum -i 192.168.9.14 -u ADMIN -p password -c GetBiosInfo –file X10SDVF6.A03